 2. Council will be made up of thirteen people.

-3. Council acknowledges the benefits that diversity creates and endeavours to achieve among appointed members of Council equal representation of men and women
+3. Council acknowledges the benefits that diversity creates and endeavours to achieve gender balance among appointed members of Council.

 4. When vacancies arise, then the criteria agreed by Council and required by law will be applied to fill those vacancies.

 The criteria for the recruitment and selection of University Council members must include:

 1. The knowledge, skills and experience required for the effective working of the Council.

 2. Appreciation of the values of a university relating to teaching, research, independence and academic freedom.

 3. Capacity to recognise the needs of the external community served by the University.

 4. Where relevant, financial expertise with relevant qualifications or experience in financial management.

 5. Where relevant, commercial expertise at a senior level.